formix/vlcplayer-node/README.md

   13. Waiting 30 seconds means that the `CropField` video repeats and play for another 10 seconds.
   14. The player shuts down.

 From there, you got the gist of it.
-You could as well repeat the whole sequence bye wrapping 1-12 into a while loop instead of closing.
+You could as well repeat the whole sequence by wrapping 1-12 into a while loop instead of closing.
 You could aso leave the `CropField` video run indefinitely or until a given event.